yizeng/yizeng.me/_posts/2017-05-20-add-typescript-support-to-ruby-on-rails-a-quick-and-hacky-example.md

 as I'm not trying to create a nice and complete solution for everyone.
 - `typescript-rails` project hasn't been updated for almost a year.
 Is it well maintained and fully compatible with the latest Rails 5.1.x?
+- `webpacker` is a whole solution which is too heavy for TypeScript learning purpose.
 - [Rails 5.1.x supports Yarn now][Rails 5-1 Release].
 Why not try the traditional Node.js way instead of the Rails way?